Delivering the Best Care: Why a Veteran Pharmacist Chose to Join the Alto Team

 We definitely still try to work efficiently, but we have the luxury to take a 30-45 minute phone call to consult our patients and comfort them, if necessary.
 Some of the medications that we administer, like our fertility meds, can be really overwhelming.
 We have the benefit of taking time to walk patients through tough moments like their first injection, which is especially helpful on evenings and weekends when their doctor isn’t available.

-Unlike the retail setting, all of Alto’s patient care interactions are done through phone calls, text messages, or secure message via our app.
+Unlike the retail setting, all of Alto’s patient care interactions are done through phone calls or secure message via our app.
 This model presents a lot of benefits including more privacy for the patient/pharmacist conversation.
 Another benefit is the ability to reference those dialogues with the pharmacy in the event, for example, the patient forgets how the pharmacist advised to take the medication.
 The model also forces our team to really focus on every aspect of our messaging.
 We work hard to tailor both how we speak to patients and how we draft messages to ensure our patients feel a strong sense of empathy and can understand their instructions clearly.
 Our team also shares one voice.
 If a patient speaks with me about their defective medication on Tuesday, and that patient is then put in touch with one of my colleagues the following Wednesday, they will receive the same quality care and same customer service, and my colleague will have all of their most current information in detailed notes.

 Learning and Growing